-For accountants and bookkeepers in the U.S. and Canada, a new year means the beginning of the busy season.
+For accountants and bookkeepers in the U.S. and Canada, year-end and the start of the new year means one thing: busy season.
 But in the hustle and bustle of helping clients get their financial affairs in order, it’s easy to forget your own business.

 Even though schedules are hectic, it’s important to find time to plan for the future and think about how you’ll grow your business.
 After all, your business is perhaps the most important client that you can’t afford to overlook.